Delivering “5 Nines Availability” to Improve Business Outcomes in 2019

 Increase win rates:

 Better service quality is a key competitive differentiator, especially for companies that rely on their mission-critical contact center and unified communications services.
-By using automated RCA and AIOps techniques, you can deliver superior service and achieve 5 nines availability.
+By using automated root cause analysis and AIOps techniques, you can deliver superior service and achieve 5 nines availability.
 Even better, if you’re an MSP, you can back this up by offering more aggressive SLAs during the sales process.
 This translates into higher win rates, allowing you to command a price premium.
 And, of course, you can also upsell enhanced SLAs to your existing customer base.

 Reduce service delivery costs: